Old Fashioned Chocolate Covered Cherries

 2. Next, combine the softened butter and corn syrup in a stand mixer and beat until smooth.
 Stir in powdered sugar and then either use a dough hook or your hands to knead until the mixture forms a dough.
 You may need to chill the dough until it’s nice and firm.

-4. Meanwhile, melt chocolate in a microwave-safe bowl combined with the oil for about 20 seconds at a time (stirring each time) until the chocolate is just melted and completely smooth.
+4. Meanwhile, melt chocolate combined with the oil in a microwave-safe bowl for about 20 seconds at a time (stirring each time) until the chocolate is just melted and completely smooth.

 Frequently Asked Questions